Here are my 47 best tools for bloggers who want to make money – all thoroughly tried and tested during my 10+ year blogging career.

 26. LinkedIn

-But it’s a great tool for bloggers.
-You can write long-form posts to promote your ideas, build your personal brand, and drive traffic to your site.
+And LinkedIn can be a great tool for bloggers.
+You can write long-form posts to promote your ideas, build your personal brand, and drive referral traffic back to your blog (which benefits your SEO).

 If your goal is to make money from your blog, it’s worthwhile setting up a well-optimized LinkedIn profile alongside the blog.
 Having a great profile is one of the first steps towards bringing in leads and clients.